geonetwork/core-doc-sources/eng/developer/source/settings/index.rst

 Harvesting node type oaipmh
 ```````````````````````````

-This harvester type is capable of querying an OAIPMH (Open Archives Initiative Protocol for Metadata Harvesting) server and harvesting metadata.
+This harvester type is capable of querying an OAIPMH (Open Archives Initiative Protocol for Metadata Harvesting version 2.0) server and harvesting metadata.

  - **node** (*string*): oaipmh